February is Black History Month!

 The Framework for History and Commemoration outlines a new, comprehensive, and engaging approach to sharing the stories of Canada’s history through diverse, wide-ranging, and sometimes complex perspectives, including the difficult periods of our past.
 In particular, it will ensure that the history and voices of Indigenous peoples are incorporated at Parks Canada’s heritage places.

 For the work of the HSMBC, this plan identifies strategic priorities that will encourage new and diverse types of public nominations for persons, places, and events of national historic significance.
-The Framework for History and Commemoration also contains an Annex outlining the Historic Sites and Monuments Board of Canada’s approach to the careful review of existing designations and their plaque texts.
+It also outlines a process for the careful review of existing designations and acknowledges the need to adapt the policies and practices of the Board.